fschuindt/firebase_id_token/README.md

 #### Downloading in Rails
-If you pass in the `cache_store` configuration option (see [configuration](#configuration)), the certificates will be requested at runtime when needed using `ActiveSupport::Cache.fetch()` and you can ignore this section.
+If you pass in the `cache_store` configuration option (see [configuration](#configuration)), the certificates will be requested at runtime when needed and you can ignore this section.

 If you are using Rails, it's clever to download certificates in a cron task, you can use [whenever](https://github.com/javan/whenever).